 Snapshots of each virtual room are provided in Figure 1.
 Two of these rooms – the bridal shop and the cinema – will be designated as practice rooms to be encountered in the Familiarization Phase (see Procedure).
 The remaining 16 rooms will be designated as experimental rooms to be encountered in the Exploration Phase.

 Figure 1.
 Screenshots of the 18 virtual rooms.
-Two rooms (the Cinema and the Bridal Shop) will exclusively be encountered in the familiarization phase; data from this phase will not be analyzed.
+Two rooms (the Cinema and the Bridal Shop) will exclusively be encountered in the familiarization phase; data from this phase will not be analysed.
 The remaining 16 rooms will be encountered in the Exploration Phase.
 Figure reproduced with permission from Cen et al. (2024).

 Each of the 18 rooms spans 16 x 16 m in virtual space and contains a variety of furniture and decorative objects, all of which were obtained from online 3D asset stores (ArchVizPRO Interior packages and 3d66.com)